pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       connection repository.

     Options:
-      -s, --server SERVER             Required hostname or IP address with scheme of the WBEM server in format:
-                                      [{scheme}://]{host}[:{port}]
-                                      * Scheme: must
-                                      be "https" or "http" [Default: "https"]
-                                      *
-                                      Host: defines short/fully qualified DNS
-                                      hostname, literal IPV4 address (dotted), or
-                                      literal IPV6 address
-                                      * Port: (optional)
-                                      defines WBEM server port to be used [Defaults: 5988(HTTP) and 5989(HTTPS)].
-      -n, --name NAME                 Required name for the connection(optional, see --server).
-This is the name for this defined WBEM server in the connections file [required]
+      -n, --name NAME                 Name of the persistent WBEM connection to be added.  [required]
-      -d, --default-namespace NAMESPACE
-                                      Default namespace to use in the target WBEM server if no namespace is defined in the command (Default: root/cimv2).
+      -m, --mock-server FILE          Use a mock WBEM server that is created under the covers and populated with CIM objects that are defined in the specified MOF file or Python script file.
+See the pywbemcli documentation for more information.
+This
+                                      option may be specified multiple times, and is mutually exclusive with the --server
+                                      option, since each defines a WBEM server.
+                                      Default: None.
+      -s, --server URL                Use the WBEM server at the specified URL of
+                                      format: [SCHEME://]HOST[:PORT].
+SCHEME must
+                                      be "https" (default) or "http".
+HOST is a short or long hostname or literal IPV4/v6 address.
+PORT defaults to 5989 for https and 5988 for http.
+This option is mutually exclusive with the --mock-server option.
+                                      Default: None.
-      -u, --user TEXT                 User name for the WBEM server connection.
+      -u, --user TEXT                 User name for the WBEM server.
+Default:
+                                      None.
       -p, --password TEXT             Password for the WBEM server.
-Will be requested as part  of initialization if user name exists and it is not  provided by this option.
-      -t, --timeout INTEGER RANGE     Operation timeout for the WBEM server in seconds.
-Default: 30
+Default:
+                                      Prompted for if --user specified.
-      -N, --no-verify                 If set, client does not verify server certificate.
+      -N, --no-verify                 If true, client does not verify the X.509 server certificate presented by the WBEM
-      -c, --certfile TEXT             Server certfile.
-Ignored if no-verify flag set.
-      -k, --keyfile TEXT              Client private key file.
+                                      server during TLS/SSL handshake.
+Default:
+                                      False.
+      --ca-certs FILE                 Path name of a file or directory containing certificates that will be matched against
+                                      the server certificate presented by the WBEM server during TLS/SSL handshake.
+Default:
+                                      [/etc/pki/ca-trust/extracted/openssl/ca-
+                                      bundle.trust.crt, /etc/ssl/certs,
+                                      /etc/ssl/certificates].
+      -c, --certfile FILE             Path name of a PEM file containing a X.509 client certificate that is used to enable TLS/SSL 2-way authentication by presenting
+                                      the certificate to the WBEM server during TLS/SSL handshake.
+Default: None.
+      -k, --keyfile FILE              Path name of a PEM file containing a X.509 private key that belongs to the certificate in the --certfile file.
+Not required if the private key is part of the --certfile file.Default: None.
+      -t, --timeout INT               Timeout in seconds for operations with the WBEM server.
+Default: 30.
-      -U, --use-pull [yes|no|either]  Determines whether pull operations are used for EnumerateInstances, AssociatorInstances,
+      -U, --use-pull [yes|no|either]  Determines whether pull operations are used for operations with the WBEM server that return lists of instances, as follows: "yes" uses pull operations, failing if not
-                                      ReferenceInstances, and ExecQuery
+                                      supported by the server; "no" uses
+                                      traditional operations; "either" (default)
+                                      uses pull operations if supported by the server, and otherwise traditional
                                       operations.
-                                      * "yes": pull operations
-                                      required; if server does not support pull, the operation fails.
-                                      * "no": forces
-                                      pywbemcli to use only the traditional non- pull operations.
-                                      * "either": pywbemcli trys
-                                      first pull and then  traditional operations.
+Default: "either".
-      --pull-max-cnt INTEGER          Maximium object count of objects to be returned for each request if pull operations are used.
-Must be  a positive non-zero integer.[Default: 1000]
+      --pull-max-cnt INT              Maximum number of instances to be returned by the WBEM server in each response, if pull operations are used.
+This is a tuning parameter that does not affect the external behavior of the commands.
+Default: 1000
-      -l, --log COMP=DEST:DETAIL,...
-Enable logging of CIM Operations and set a component to destination, and detail level
-                                      (COMP: [api|http|all], Default: all) DEST:
-                                      [file|stderr], Default: file)
+      -d, --default-namespace NAMESPACE
+                                      Default namespace, to be used when commands do not specify the --namespace command
-                                      DETAIL:[all|paths|summary], Default: all)
+                                      option.
+Default: root/cimv2.
-      -m, --mock-server FILENAME      If this option is defined, a mock WBEM server is constructed as the target WBEM server and the option value defines a MOF or Python file to be used to populate the mock repository.
-This option may be used multiple times where each use defines a single file or file_path.See the pywbemcli documentation
-                                      for more information.
-      --ca_certs TEXT                 File or directory containing certificates that will be matched against a certificate received from the WBEM server.
-Set the --no- verify-cert option to bypass client
+      -l, --log COMP[=DEST[:DETAIL]],...
-                                      verification of the WBEM server certificate.
+                                      Enable logging of the WBEM operations,
+                                      defined by a list of log configuration strings with: COMP: [api|http|all], default:
+                                      all; DEST: [file|stderr], default: file;
+                                      DETAIL: [all|paths|summary], default: all.
+      -V, --verify                    Prompt for confirmation before performing a change, to allow for verification of
-                                      Default: Searches for matching certificates
+                                      parameters.
+Default: Do not prompt for
-                                      in the following system directories:
-                                      /etc/pki/ca-trust/extracted/openssl/ca-
-                                      bundle.trust.crt
-                                      /etc/ssl/certs
-                                      /etc/ssl/certificates
-      -V, --verify                    If set, The change is displayed and verification requested before the change is
-                                      executed
+                                      confirmation.
       -h, --help                      Show this message and exit.